Hackleton

-Hackleton is a village located in West Northamptonshire, just north of Buckinghamshire.
+Hackleton is a village in West Northamptonshire, England, just north of Buckinghamshire.
 It is 5 mi south of Northampton town centre, and 2 mi by road to the M1 London to Yorkshire motorway junction 15 and 11 mi north of junction 14.
 London is 62 mi south via junction 14 and 47 mi southeast of Birmingham via junction 15.
 It lies on the busy B526 road (former A50) from Northampton to Newport Pagnell, between Horton and Wootton.
 The parish area is about 1030 acre.

 The villages name means 'Farm/settlement connected with Haeccel'.

 Demographics

 The Parish Council area covers several surrounding villages.
 For Hackleton, Piddington and Horton combined, and together with the surrounding rural area sparsely populated, the data shows 1,568 residents, 756 male and 812 female, living in 606 dwellings.
 The actual 2011 census was measured as a population (including Horton, Piddleton and Preston Deanery) of 2,054.